The Five Biggest Costs of Data Center Downtime

 Lost revenue: When customer-facing solutions like VoIP, website and transaction servers fail, revenue can come to a screeching halt.
 This is particularly true for businesses that operate almost entirely online.
 If customers can’t complete transactions, they will be quick to seek out the services of one of your competitors.

 Employee productivity: Downtime affects more than customers; it hampers internal productivity, too.
-When employees can’t access the Web, most businesses processes stop until the network is repaired.
+When employees can’t access the Web, most business processes stop until the network is repaired.

 Labor: How do you want your IT department to spend its time: repairing your core network every time it fails, or implementing new cutting-edge solutions to drive revenue?
 Don’t pay top IT professionals to perform grunt work.